Cart

 • Replace seats, seals, or packing during planned maintenance where applicable

-• Use repairable 3-piece valves where routine cleaning or inspection is expected
+• Use repairable valves where routine cleaning or inspection is expected

 When to Replace a Ball Valve Instead of Repairing It